aws/aws-jupyter-proxy/README.md

     import S3 from 'aws-sdk/clients/s3';

-    // Configure any fake credentials
+    // These credentials are *not* used for the actual AWS service call but you have
-    AWS.config.secretAccessKey = 'wJalrXUtnFEMI/K7MDENG+bPxRfiCYEXAMPLEKEY';
+    // to provide any dummy credentials (Not real ones) AWS.config.secretAccessKey = 'wJalrXUtnFEMI/K7MDENG+bPxRfiCYEXAMPLEKEY';
     AWS.config.accessKeyId = 'AKIDEXAMPLE';